AdobeDocs/campaign-classic.en/help/installation/using/application-server.md

 In Linux, OpenSSL must be installed.
 Adobe Campaign supports OpenSSL version 1.0.2 or higher.

-## Exporting reports {#exporting-reports}
+## Export reports {#exporting-reports}

-Adobe Campaign lets you export platform reports in Microsoft Excel and Adobe PDF format.
-For the Microsoft Excel format, Adobe Campaign uses **LibreOffice**.
-For the Adobe PDF format, Adobe Campaign uses the **PhantomJS** converter.
+You can use Adobe Campaign to export reports into Microsoft Excel and Adobe PDF.

+* For the Microsoft Excel format, Adobe Campaign relies on **LibreOffice**.

+* For the Adobe PDF format, Adobe Campaign uses the **PhantomJS** converter.
 PhantomJs is included in the factory package and LibreOffice must be installed on the machine(s) which the Adobe Campaign application server is executed on (**nlserver web** process).

 >[!NOTE]
 >